This recipe for vegetable spring rolls is perfect for your vegan friends but will also tempt the most ardent meat eater.

 I served them as a party appetizer recently, along with a table full of meat dishes and the dish was the hit of the party.
-Be sure to make the soy sauce dip.
-They make the recipe complete.
+Be sure to make the dipping sauce, it makes the recipe complete.

 Do you love those the yummy vegetarian salad rolls with the spicy lime dipping sauce that you get at your favorite Vietnamese restaurant?